-However with opioid addiction and death, there is no way to track and prevent.
+However, with opioid addiction and death, there is no way to track and prevent it.
 Doctors are hesitant to prescribe opioids in any situation other than severe instances.
-This makes prescription opioid difficult to have access to however heroin is easy to track down and purchase illegally.
+This makes prescription opioids difficult to have access to however heroin is easy to track down and purchase illegally.

 Opioid Addiction Can Happen Quickly